Massive quantum systems as interfaces of quantum mechanics and gravity: Experimental pathways towards tests of gravity

-In a clamped system,~\cite{eichler2014quantum} use a Bose-Hubbard dimer, consisting of two bosonic modes with an onsite interaction strength, to experimentally demonstrate quantum limited amplification and entanglement.
-The authors studied how this system responds in different parameter regimes and by applying a coherent drive field they were able to generate entangled photon pairs from vacuum input fields demonstrated through measurement of cumulants.
-This study could prove useful for experimental studies related to non-equilibrium many particle physics in photonic systems as well as being applied towards massive resonators which would be used for exploring wavefunction collapse theories at macroscopic scales due gravitational interactions between them.~\cite{riedinger2018remote} demonstrated the generation of distributed entanglement between two nanomechanical phononic-crystal resonators by using a three-step protocol consisting of cryogenically cooling the two mechanical resonators, sending a weak pump pulse into a phase-stabilized interferometer, and creating a phonon.
+In a clamped system,~\cite{eichler2014quantum} uses a Bose-Hubbard dimer, consisting of two bosonic modes with an onsite interaction strength, to experimentally demonstrate quantum-limited amplification and entanglement.
+The authors studied how this system responds in different parameter regimes, and by applying a coherent drive field, they were able to generate entangled photon pairs from vacuum input fields demonstrated through the measurement of cumulants.
+This study could prove useful for experimental studies related to non-equilibrium many particle physics in photonic systems as well as being applied towards massive resonators, which would be used for exploring wavefunction collapse theories at macroscopic scales due to gravitational interactions between them.~\cite{riedinger2018remote} demonstrated the generation of distributed entanglement between two nanomechanical phononic-crystal resonators by using a three-step protocol consisting of cryogenically cooling the two mechanical resonators, sending a weak pump pulse into a phase-stabilized interferometer, and creating a phonon.
 The joint state of the two mechanical systems was then entangled and the entanglement was verified by mapping the mechanical state onto an optical field in this measurement-based entanglement scheme.
 The simultaneous coupling of two nanomechanical resonators to a superconducting qubit in the strong dispersive regime was used to entangle the two nanomechanical devices~\cite{wollack2022quantum}.

 Cavity optomechanical setups have also been demonstrated experimentally for generating entanglement between two massive mechanical oscillators~\cite{ockeloen2018stabilized} by a two-mode back-action evading measurement to verify entanglement in the cavity mode.~\cite{thomas2021entanglement} have experimentally achieved entanglement between a macroscopic mechanical oscillator and an atomic spin oscillator.
 This achievement was accomplished using a millimeter-sized dielectric membrane and an ensemble of roughly $10^9$ atoms within a magnetic field.
 The entanglement was confirmed by achieving an Einstein–Podolsky–Rosen variance below the separability limit.
-The process involved manipulating light that passed through the two spatially separated systems, with the collective atomic spin serving as an effective negative-mass reference, thereby suppressing quantum back-action.
+The process involved manipulating the light that passed through the two spatially separated systems, with the collective atomic spin serving as an effective negative-mass reference, thereby suppressing quantum back-action.